 Moscow, oh Moscow!
 What a spectacular city.
-Moscow’s landmarks, streets, parks, people, cuisine, colors, and sounds are so varied, and yet you are constantly reminded that you are in Russia.
+Moscow’s architecture, streets, parks, people, cuisine, colors, and sounds are so varied, and yet you are constantly reminded that you are in Russia.
 Huge soviet statues, enormous pavilions, Stalinist towers, and onion domes mix with new shiny adorned hearts, gates, lamps, and flower bouquets.
 It’s as kitschy as it gets and elegantly beautiful.
 At night, the city’s coolest bars and discos rival those of other great European cities.
 Moscow has been an artistic powerhouse for centuries.
-This is the city of ballet, theatre, books, painters, revolutionaries, and crazy ideas.
+This is the city of ballet, theater, books, painters, revolutionaries, and crazy ideas.
 So no matter what you are into, you will find it in Moscow.

 - 1 First Impressions

 - 2 What to See and Do in Moscow

 - 3 City Center – Moscow UNESCO Architecture

 - 9 Cathedral of Christ the Savior

 - 12 Tsaritsyno